mars-college/mars.college/_pages/live.md

         </span>
     </h2>
     <p>
-        The default personal living space, Mars participants are provided a 3 person tent with a mattress.
+        The default personal living space is a 3-person tent with a mattress.
 These are densely arranged in the Mars inner compound where they can take advantage of the shade and wind protection of the main community structure.
 People with sturdier tents of their own may set them up outside the compound where they may enjoy the expansive views and a bit more personal space, but will need to handle the intense sun and winds of the desert.
-Heavy duty Bell tents have withstood the winds in past years. <!--We also have materials for making <a href="/gallery/hexayurt">hexayurts</a>.-->
+Heavy duty Bell tents have withstood the winds in past years.
+We also have materials for making <a href="/gallery/hexayurt">hexayurts</a>.
     </p>
     <h2>
         <span id="vanlife">